coverclock/com-diag-hazer/README.md

 I don't need the support for various radio technologies that both the Ardusimple and the Ublox boards provide.

+## Google Maps

+The googlemaps utility converts strings containing latitude and longitude coordinates of various formats (several of which are output by the gpstool utility) into a decimal degrees format that is understood by Google Maps.
+You can cut and paste the output of googlemaps directly into the search bar of the Google Maps web page.

+    $ googlemaps "39.794212196, -105.153349930"# HPP
+    39.794212196, -105.153349930

+    $ googlemaps "39 47 39.16390(N) 105 09 12.05974(W)"# NGS
+    39.794212194, -105.153349928

+    $ googlemaps "39°47'39.163\"N, 105°09'12.060\"W"# POS
+    39.794211944, -105.153350000

+HPP is the U-blox UBX High Precision Position format.
+It is also a format directly supported by Google Maps.

+NGS is the format used in the National Geodetic Survey datasheets.
+It is mostly for this format that I wrote this utility.

+POS is the standard gpstool format.
+It is also a format (minus the BASH backslash escapes) directly supported by Google Maps.

+Nine significant fractional digits are used in the decimal degrees output because that allows for about three significant fractional seconds digits for the input.
+Also, billionths of a degree is the precision provided by the UBX HPP format.

 # Acknowledgements

 Special thanks to Mrs. Overclock for her assistance in road testing (literally)